flageval-baai/HalluDial/README.md

     </a>
 </p>

-This repo contains A Large-Scale Benchmark for Automatic Dialogue-Level Hallucination Evaluation code for the paper "[HalluDial: A Large-Scale Benchmark for Automatic Dialogue-Level Hallucination Evaluation](https://arxiv.org/abs/2406.07070))".
+This repository contains the data and code for the paper "[HalluDial: A Large-Scale Benchmark for Automatic Dialogue-Level Hallucination Evaluation](https://arxiv.org/abs/2406.07070)."

 ![HalluDial](img/data_sample.png)